StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Evaluation Details

 \paragraph{Multiple-choice question evaluation.} For all past and present tasks, we construct the model's input clip according to the prior streaming benchmarks~\cite{niu2025ovo,lin2024streamingbench}.
 Past tasks receive the full history from the beginning of the video up to the query timestamp $[0, t_q]$, enabling long-range reasoning.
 Present tasks use a 60-second sliding window $[t_q-60, t_q]$ (clamped to start at 0), reflecting real-time processing with limited recent context.
 All these tasks are evaluated as four-way multiple-choice questions.
 Because models may output answers in diverse natural-language formats, we extract the predicted option by deterministic parsing rules, prioritizing concise outputs such as a final standalone letter or expressions like ``the answer is B,'' while also supporting formats such as ``C. pot.''
 Accuracy is reported as the proportion of correctly answered questions over the total number of questions for each task.

-\paragraph{Proactive evaluation.} The two proactive tasks follow an OVO-Bench–style configuration~\cite{niu2025ovo}, where evaluation is conducted at a series of checkpoints $r_t$.
-Each $r_t$ corresponds to an evaluation timestamp sampled around the target object's first fixation time (e.g., $t-20$, $t-10$, $t$, $t+10$, $t+20$ seconds), representing moments at which a proactive assistant should determine whether the user is attending to the target object.
-At each checkpoint, the model receives the cumulative video prefix $[0, r_t]$ and outputs a binary ``yes/no'' decision indicating whether the object lies within the fixation region.
-Each checkpoint is labeled as a positive case if the target is fixated and negative otherwise, and we compute accuracy across all checkpoints.
-This setup evaluates whether a model can continuously monitor gaze signals and trigger alerts with precise temporal fidelity.
+\paragraph{Proactive evaluation.} Following OVO-Bench~\cite{niu2025ovo}, we adopt a \textit{fair and unified evaluation} protocol that supports both \textit{offline} VideoLLMs (\eg, Qwen2.5-VL) and \textit{online} models.
+We formulate proactive tasks as a time-indexed binary decision problem, evaluated at multiple temporal checkpoints around a target event.
+Specifically, we define a set of checkpoints $r_t$ centered on the first fixation time of the target object (e.g., $t-20$, $t-10$, $t$, $t+10$, $t+20$ seconds).
+At each checkpoint $r_t$, the model receives the cumulative video prefix $[0, r_t]$ and outputs a binary \textit{yes/no} decision indicating whether the target object lies within the fixation region.
+Each checkpoint is labeled as positive if the object is fixated and negative otherwise, and overall accuracy is computed across all checkpoints.
+This formulation evaluates whether a model can continuously track gaze signals and trigger alerts with precise temporal alignment.

+Following prior streaming benchmarks (\eg, OVO-Bench), we define \textit{proactive} tasks as model-initiated interventions that require deciding \emph{when} to act based on evolving attention or environmental signals, rather than merely predicting future events.
+In this context, GTA and OAA extend beyond passive perception: both require continuous monitoring of gaze or scene dynamics and timely \textit{alert} generation without an explicit user query.